 - The page type is inappropriate for the visitor’s search intent

 - The content on the page doesn’t quickly capture reader attention

 - The visitor is confused or turned away by your site’s UX

 You’ll need to rethink your UX, keyword targeting, and page-type assignments in any of these cases, but in our experience, the first two mistakes are most common.
 If you write a sales-oriented landing page for a keyword that includes the terms “pros and cons,” for example, you’re likely to get a high bounce rate because you’re putting sales language in front of someone who is still doing their research.

 Average Session Duration

 Average session duration measures how long each visitor spends on your website.
 It is a significant indicator of user engagement, a critical factor in Google’s algorithm.
-(Benchmark: The average visitor stays on your website for 3 minutes and 36 seconds)

 A visitor who stays on your site for long periods is one who is more interested in your content than a visitor who leaves quickly.
 If you hit or exceed our benchmark for your industry, you’ve accurately assessed your visitors’ needs and pain points.
 However, if you are experiencing a low average session time, the most common cause is recycled, off-target, or incomplete content.

 Many businesses create blogs or landing pages for each service, product, and customer type to address the challenges of inadequate material.
 When they land on the website, the target audience must see a clear, intelligent answer to their query to execute this strategy successfully.

 # of Autofill, Transactional Keywords on Page 1